Skeldir/go-cheat-sheet/README.md

 for _, value := range slice_array_or_map {
 }

-// In Go pre-1.4, you'll get a compiler error if you're not using 'i' and 'e' for index and value
+// In Go pre-1.4, you'll get a compiler error if you're not using 'i' and 'e' for index/key and value

 // Go 1.4 introduced a variable-free form, so that you can do this for range time.Tick(time.Second) {